d-tang9/CTFProject/README.md

 Ensure the network is configured to allow multiple systems to reliably access the virtual machine simultaneously via it's IP address.

 **Step 1.
 Configure a virtual machine**
-The first step to launch the configured CTFd instance is to copy the `ctfdfinal` directory to a virtual machine intended to host this CTF web platform.
+The first step to launch the configured CTFd instance is to copy the `spr888-ctfd-main` directory to a virtual machine intended to host this CTF web platform.

 Ensure that no other web applications or services are operating on port `8000` on this virtual machine.